ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ### Understanding the firewall log

-Let's imagine you just booted up your Proxmox VE system and then you try to ping your PVE host form another computer within the same LAN.
+Imagine you just booted up your Proxmox VE system and then you try to ping your PVE host from another computer within the same LAN.
 With the configuration explained in this guide, you will see lines in your firewall log like the following ones:

 ~~~log
 0 5 - 30/Aug/2025:20:22:39 +0200 starting pvefw logger